Cellosaurus logo

 - If the donor is suffering from a disease (cancer or genetic), that disease name

-There are many other information items that could be useful and you should look in the Cellosaurus at entries for cell lines "similar" to that you are submitting so that you have an idea of the type of information we capture.
+There are many other information items that could be useful and you should look in Cellosaurus at entries for cell lines "similar" to that you are submitting so that you have an idea of the type of information we capture.
 And you can also read the following page for a complete list of Cellosaurus data fields:

 https://www.cellosaurus.org/description.html